schubergphilis/awsfindingsmanagerlib/README.rst

 awsfindingsmanagerlib is a framework designed to automatically manage findings recorded by the AWS Security Hub service including it's `AWS service integrations <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-internal-providers.html#internal-integrations-summary>`_ based on a pre-defined and configurable rules list.
 At its core, awsfindingsmanagerlib aims to reduce noise and help you prioritize real security issues.
-Currently, it supports finding suppression, ensuring you can manage irrelevant or less urgent findings effectively.
+Currently, it supports suppressing findings, ensuring you can manage irrelevant or less urgent findings effectively.

 **Documentation: https://awsfindingsmanagerlib.readthedocs.org/en/latest**